Blog

 Does your organization use a learning platform for onboarding and training?
 If so, go ahead and give new employees access before their first day.
 Letting them poke around will help get them acquainted with the tool in advance of their first day.
 That means they will be able to ramp up faster.

-Pre-onboarding will help your new hires ramp up faster, and help ensure that they maintain their excitement about their new position.
-Including them as part of the team and maintaining strong communication prior to their first day will help calm their nerves and assure them that they have made the right choice in joining your team.
+Pre-onboarding will help your new hires ramp up faster and help ensure that they maintain their excitement about their new position.
+Including them as part of the team and maintaining strong communication prior to their first day will help calm their nerves and assure them that they have made the right choice in joining your organization.
 Developing a strong pre-onboarding practice is good for your new hires as well as your business.
 It can reduce first-day anxiety for everyone (even the maniacs who claim that they aren’t nervous).